leviraphael/my-services-ms/README.md

 To manage your cluster deployment it's recommended to use [Helm](https://helm.sh/)

-For this exercise I've used kubctl commands to deploy it
+For this exercise I've used kubectl commands to deploy it

 ```bash
 kubectl apply -f https://github.com/leviraphael/my-services-ms/k8s/services.yaml